chenghungpan/housing-price-predictor/README.md

 `python evaluate.py`

 #### 6. blue/green test:
-You can start or stop either blue or green tests to control which app will be deployed: <br>
+You can start or stop either blue or green tests to control which app to be deployed: <br>
 `docker start blue-app` <br>
 `python evaluate.py` <br>
 `docker stop blue-app` <br>